dlevylambert/project2-pd6/Group7/README.md

 ---
 Current Idea:

 We will be using the BeThereNYC api to find upcoming activities.
 We will use this data with FourSquare.
-Users will be able to see what events are happening in the area them when they check in through FourSquare.
+Users will be able to see what events are happening in the area around them when they check in through FourSquare.

 Old Ideas: